getsentry/sentry-docs/src/collections/_documentation/learn/breadcrumbs.md

 SDKs will automatically start recording breadcrumbs by enabling integrations.
 For instance the browser JavaScript SDK will automatically record all location changes.

+## Breadcrumb Customization

+SDKs following the unified API support customizing breadcrumbs through the `before_breadcrumb` hook.
+This hook is passed an already assembled breadcrumb and in some SDKs an optional hint.
+The hint object is platform specific and typically carries a reference to the source of the breadcrumb.
+The `before_breadcrumb` function can then modify the breadcrumb or discard it.

+{% include components/platform_content.html content_dir='before-breadcrumb' %}